Professor James H. Kenney received his bachelor’s degree from California State

 Kenney was a photographer and photography editor for newspapers in Las Vegas, Nevada, before entering the teaching profession.
 He has spent his summers photographing projects in China, Thailand, Vietnam, Mongolia, Nigeria and Jamaica.
 He spent a summer as a photographer for the Lexington Herald-Leader and worked a summer for National Geographic in their faculty fellowship program.

 In 2012, Kenney made three trips to Haiti for a documentary project that was part of his sabbatical.
-He has photographed the 2015 and 2016 Tennessee Titans NFL home football games for the Associated Press.
+He has been photographing the Tennessee Titans NFL home football games for the Associated Press since 2015.
+In 2017, Kenney traveled to Bosnia and Herzegovina to document the people of this country 20 years after the end of the Bosnian War.

-Some of Kenney’s professional credits include still photography and multimedia awards in the Best of Photojournalism 2007 and 2008 contests, a multimedia award in the 2008 Pictures of the Year International contest, a Best of Show in the 2007 Southern Short Course, AEJMC's 2008 First Prize in its Creative Project Competition and multiple awards from 2000-2016 in the Kentucky Newspaper Photographers Association’s Photographer of the Year contest.
+Some of Kenney’s professional credits include still photography and multimedia awards in the Best of Photojournalism contests, a multimedia award in the Pictures of the Year International contest, a Best of Show in the Southern Short Course, AEJMC's First Prize in its Creative Project Competition and multiple awards in the Kentucky Newspaper Photographers Association’s Photographer of the Year contest.

-Kenney has spent the last three summers teaching in the Kentucky Governor’s Scholars Program.
+For the past four summers, Kenney has been teaching in the Kentucky Governor's Scholars Program.

 Kenney’s greatest reward in life is being blessed with a wonderful wife, Nancy, and six incredible kids – James III, Weston, Will, Olivia, Luke and Ian.